EUDAT-Training/B2SHARE-Training/deploy/A_b2share_Tool_Reference.md

 ```

 ## Main commands and subcommands
-The following table lists the available commands in the `b2share` tool
+The following table lists the available commands in the `b2share` tool.
+Click on a link to see the options and/or subcommands for that command.

 | Command | Description |
 | ------- | ----------- |